Maya Deren: A Study in Choreography for Camera (1945)

 In the spring of 1945 she made A Study in Choreography for Camera, which Deren said was "an effort to isolate and celebrate the principle of the power of movement."
 The compositions and varying speeds of movement within the frame inform and interact with Deren's meticulous edits and varying film speeds and motions to create a dance that Deren said could only exist on film.
-Excited by the way the dynamic of movement is greater than anything else within the film, Maya established a completely new sense of the word "geography" as the movement of the dancer transcends and manipulates the ideas of both time and space.
+Excited by the way the dynamic of movement is greater than anything else within the film, Deren established a completely new sense of the word "geography" as the movement of the dancer transcends and manipulates the ideas of both time and space.
 "For Deren, no transition is needed between a place outside (such as a forest, or a park, or the beach) and an interior room.
-One action can be performed across different physical spaces, as in A Study in Choreography For Camera (1945), and in this way sews together layers of reality, thereby suggesting continuity between different levels of consciousness."Running at just under 3 minutes long, A Study in Choreography for Camera is a fragment but also a carefully constructed exploration of a man who dances in a forest, and then seems to teleport to the inside of a house because of how continuous his movements are from one place to the next.
+One action can be performed across different physical spaces, as in A Study in Choreography For Camera (1945), and in this way sews together layers of reality, thereby suggesting continuity between different levels of consciousness."At just under three minutes long, A Study in Choreography for Camera is a fragment depicting a carefully constructed exploration of a man who dances in a forest, and then seems to teleport to the inside of a house because of how continuous his movements are from one place to the next.
 The edit is broken, choppy, showing different angles and compositions, and even with parts in slow-motion, Deren is able to keep the quality of the leap smooth and seemingly uninterrupted.
 The choreography is perfectly synched as he seamlessly appears in an outdoor courtyard and then returns to an open, natural space.
 It shows a progression from nature to the confines of society, and back to nature.
 The figure belongs to dancer and choreographer Talley Beatty, whose last movement is a leap across the screen back to the natural world.
 Deren and Beatty met through Katherine Dunham, while Deren was her assistant and Beatty was a dancer in her company.
 It is worth noting that Beatty collaborated heavily with Deren in the creation of this film, hence why he is credited alongside Deren in the film's credit sequence.
 The film is also subtitled 'Pas de Deux', a dance term referring to a dance between two people, or in this case, a collaboration between Deren and Beatty.

-A Study in Choreography for Camera was one of the first experimental dance films to be featured in the New York Times as well as Dance Magazine.
+A Study in Choreography for Camera was one of the first experimental dance films to be featured in The New York Times as well as Dance Magazine.